Sustainability is at the heart of everything we do; learn more about the United Nations 17 Sustainable Development Goals!

-One of the best ways to inspire sustainable mindsets and initiatives within the community is to get outside and connect with nature.
+One of the best ways to inspire sustainable mindsets and initiatives within local communities is to get outside and connect with nature.
 Getting connected with our natural environment can help improve human livelihood, inspire innovative approaches to economic development that are culturally and environmentally sustainable and help safeguard the Frontenac Arch for generations to come!

-Here at the Frontenac Arch Biosphere Network, we work to incorporate many of the UN Sustainable Development goals into our programs and outreach.
+At the Frontenac Arch Biosphere Network, we work to incorporate many of the UN Sustainable Development goals into our programs and outreach.
 Our Nature Camps aim to bring a new approach to learning through fostering connections with our natural environment and exploring the natural wonders of the Frontenac Arch Biosphere.
-Our Nature Camps work with many of the UN Sustainable Development Goals relating to Quality Education (SDG 4), Life on Land (Goal 15) and Climate Action (Goal 13).
+Our Nature Camps work with many of the UN Sustainable Development Goals relating to Quality Education (Goal 4), Life on Land (Goal 15), Climate Action (Goal 13) and Partnership for the Goals (Goal 17).
 Through education and hands-on experiences with nature, the FABN Nature Camps work to build deeper connections between youth and the environment.
 The knowledge and experiences gained from outdoor education help youth make sustainable choices and allow them to share that knowledge with others, building community sustainability and resilience.